 Spider Solitaire is played with two decks of standard playing cards, for a total of 104 cards.

-To begin a game, a pile of cards is dealt into each Tableau column, 6 into the leftmost 4 columns and 5 into the remaining 6 columns, for a total of 54 cards.
-Only the top (bottom-most on screen) card in each pile is face-up (visible) while all the rest are face-down (hidden or invisible).
+When the game starts, a pile of 54 cards is dealt into each Tableau column, 6 into the leftmost 4 columns, and 5 into the remaining 6 columns.
+Only the top (bottom-most on-screen) card in each pile is face-up (visible) while all the rest are face-down (hidden or invisible).
 The remaining 50 cards are sent to the Stock.

 In Spider Solitaire, groups of one or more consecutive cards are moved at a time within the Tableau.
 All the cards being moved must be the same suit and, from up to down on the screen, must be descending in rank.
 When the player manages to arrange a complete suited run from the King down to the Ace, it is automatically placed into a foundation location for storage.